First generation of video game consoles: Odyssey series

 In 1972 Magnavox released the world's first home video game console, the Magnavox Odyssey.
 It came packaged with board game paraphernalia such as cards, paper money and dice to enhance the games.
-It had features that became industry standard in subsequent generations such as detachable controllers, light gun accessories and interchangeable game cartridges.
-While no game data was stored on the cartridges as they would be in future consoles, they could be used to select one of the twelve games built onto the hardware.
+It had features that became industry standard in subsequent generations such as detachable controllers, light gun accessories and interchangeable game media.
+While no game data was stored on the circuit cards as they would be in future consoles, they could be used to select one of the twelve games built onto the hardware.
 Magnavox licensed its video game patents to other companies for a fee and prosecuted companies who released consoles without a licensing agreement.

 It was with the Odyssey that Nintendo first became involved in the home video game market.
 According to Martin Picard in the International Journal of Computer Game Research: "in 1971, Nintendo had – even before the marketing of the first home console in the United States – an alliance with the American pioneer Magnavox to develop and produce optoelectronic guns for the Odyssey, since it was similar to what Nintendo was able to offer in the Japanese toy market in [the] 1970s."

-In 1974 Philips purchased Magnavox and released a series of eight Odyssey consoles in North America from 1975 to 1977.
+In 1974 North American Philips purchased Magnavox and released a series of eight Odyssey consoles in North America from 1975 to 1977.
 All of them were dedicated consoles, and each subsequent release was an improvement over the previous, adding features such as additional game variations, on-screen displays, and player-controlled handicaps such as smaller paddle sizes and variable ball speed.
 Three Odyssey series consoles were also released in Europe with similar features from 1976 to 1978.